 Pupils who chose chemistry, also must take separate physics and biology alongside it.
 The separate sciences are ideal for students with a real love for science and those who are prepared to put in the time needed to learn all the factual content.
 Students should also have sound mathematical skills.
-For further information, please see Dr J Winship, Head of Chemistry.
+For further information, please see Dr J Winship or Mr Hussain (Heads of Chemistry) or your chemistry teacher.